Warner Bros.: Warner Bros. Discovery

-Between March 23, 2022 and December 14, 2022, Warner Bros. unveiled two logos and campaigns for its upcoming centennial in 2023, one with the 2019 Warner Bros. logo and the tagline "100 Years of Storytelling", and the other with the Warner Bros.
-Discovery corporate shield logo and the tagline "Celebrating Every Story".
-They began in late 2022 and will last throughout 2023, and they include commemorative initiatives across all Warner Bros. divisions and properties.

 On April 8, 2022, AT&T divested WarnerMedia to its shareholders, and in turn merged with Discovery Inc. to form Warner Bros.
 Discovery.
 The new company is led by Discovery's CEO David Zaslav.

+In March 2022, Warner Bros. soft launched a campaign for its centennial in 2023, with the tagline "100 Years of Storytelling".
+In December 2022, the centennial campaign was launched with the new tagline "Celebrating Every Story", which will include commemorative initiatives across all Warner Bros. divisions and properties.
+The campaign utilizes a commemorative logo featuring an updated shield by Chermayeff & Geismar & Haviv (first introduced in the Warner Bros.
+Discovery logo), which was revised with a softer appearance, thicker outlines, and a return to using blue and gold as its corporate colors (if not rendered in different colors or textures to suit a specific property).
+The updated shield is used as a secondary logo, and is used concurrently with the 2019 logo (which is the main and primary logo) since May 2023.
+As part of the 100th anniversary campaign, the studio will release new short features for the Max streaming service that recreates Warner Bros. classics with a focus on diversity.
 In November 2022, James Gunn and Peter Safran became the co-chairpersons and CEOs of DC Films, which was renamed to "DC Studios".
 The studio also become an independent division of Warner Bros.
+Discovery.

 Company units

 Warner Bros.
-Entertainment operates three primary business segments they call "divisions": Motion Pictures, Television, and other entertainment assets (which includes Digital Networks, Technology, Live Theatre, and Studio Facilities).
+Entertainment operates three primary business segments they call "divisions": Motion Picture Group, Television, and other entertainment assets (which includes Digital Networks, Technology, Live Theatre, and Studio Facilities).

 Motion Pictures includes the company's primary business units, such as Warner Bros.
-Pictures, New Line Cinema, DC Studios and Castle Rock Entertainment.
+Pictures, New Line Cinema and Castle Rock Entertainment.